-Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year.
+Upon joining the Pool, members are contractually obligated to remain for at least one year.
 They must give notice 60 days before renewal to terminate participation.
 The Interlocal Governmental Agreement (formerly known as the Master Agreement) is automatically renewed each year unless provisions for withdrawal or termination are applied.
-Even after termination, a member is still responsible for contributing to Enduris for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Governmental Agreement.
+Any Member terminated or withdrawing from the Pool shall be liable pro-rata for any assessments levied against Members for any year in which that Member belonged to the Pool as if they were still a Member.